1880s/1950s – LET THE MUSIC PLAY!

 Over 20 years after its release, in 1910, Gramophone eventually passed Phonograph in terms of sales, which highlights how much of a struggle transition of music players have ever been.
 By 1920, the Gramophone was largely dominant over its competitors.
 Record sales were already pretty healthy.
 The early 1900s saw hits pass the million mark.
 As amazing as it may seem today, during year 1921 the US record sales topped the 100 million units milestone.

 A problem quickly emerged yet, the lack of norm.
 Back then, disks had no pre-defined size nor speed.
 To solve the issue, majors started to focus on the now iconic 78 RPM record.
 It became the standard of the industry in 1925.

 The main concern was to increase the length of the record that still hadn’t pass the 4 minutes limit.
 Despite this issue, Billboard published the first Top Album chart in March 1945.
 Again, the question coming out is how was it possible?
 The answer is rather easy: the first albums ever issued on the market were barely boxes containing a set of several singles.

-In 1948, while 350 million singles were sold the previous year in the US, the first proper album entered the market.
+In 1948, while 350 million singles were sold during the previous year in the US, the first proper album entered the market.
 This was the utterly cult LP (Long Playing), that some of us knew under the name of 33 1/3 RPM.